 The caffeine in tea is also bound to catechins to form a larger molecule which takes more time for your body to break down and digest, thus creating a time-released effect of caffeine unique to tea.

-Unless you have a medical reason for avoiding caffeine, we recommend starting your day with one cup of black or Oolong tea and seeing how you feel, especially if you are trying to support optimal gut health.
+Unless you have a medical reason for avoiding caffeine, we recommend starting your day with one cup of black, green, white or oolong tea and seeing how you feel, especially if you are trying to support optimal gut health.